olatunjiabel/sc200-soc-portfolio/PROJECT-9-XDR-Multi-Alert-Correlation/README.md

 - Did any of the two Compromised users
   Access other endpoints in the network
   Aside the compromised device within that
-  Time Range.
+  Time Range and Did any of the Compromised user run the enumeration commands on other endpoints in that Time frame.

 - Did any of the Two Users logon to any other device within that time frame.
   I wrote a KQL to check logon events.

-- Did any of the Compromised user run the enumeration commands on other endpoints in that Time frame.

 ### KQL Results